surnan/surnan/README.md

 With a decade of experience as an IT Support professional, I have developed a strong foundation in troubleshooting, system management, and user support.
 I am now channeling my passion for technology into learning and mastering the skills required to become a professional developer.
 My goal is to leverage my extensive IT background and newly acquired development skills to create innovative solutions and drive technological advancements.
 <br>

-## Languages and Development Tools:
+## Languages and Development Tools
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=flat&logo=javascript&logoColor=black)
 ![Python](https://img.shields.io/badge/Python-3776AB?style=flat&logo=python&logoColor=white)
 ![Node.js](https://img.shields.io/badge/Node.js-339933?style=flat&logo=nodedotjs&logoColor=white)